 Duct Tape Is A Great Tool To Have On Hand

-After extracting a large portion of the hair, you can discover several smaller bits mixed together.
+After extracting a large portion of the hair, you can discover several smaller bits mixed.
 Since they can reach deep into the nooks and crannies of the tyres, tweezers are ideal for removing any residual fur.

 Make Use Of Fire/Heat

-However, since the spokes are made of plastic, we recommend that you take caution not to melt them.
-To burn the scalp, avoid using large flames, such as a blow torch, and instead use short bursts of flames.
+However, since the spokes are made of plastic, we recommend avoiding melting them.
+To burn the scalp, avoid using large flames, such as a blow torch, and use short bursts instead.
 A heat gun is an excellent example because it produces intense heat without igniting fires.

 Utilize Soap and Water

-When you’ve removed all of the hair, dirt, and debris from your tyres, you can properly wash them with soapy water.
-Scrub each one until it’s squeaky clean, then rinse and let dry.
+When you’ve removed all hair, dirt, and debris from your tyres, you can properly wash them with soapy water.
+First, scrub each one until it’s squeaky clean, then rinse and let dry.

 Reattach The Wheels After Applying Lubricant

 To avoid corrosion on the metal portion of the caster, it is critical to dry the wheels directly after washing them.
-Apply lubricant to the metal sections to facilitate fluid movement of all moving parts.
-You may also use lubricants that come with a long application hose to precisely get in between your casters’ wheels.
+Then, apply lubricant to the metal sections to facilitate fluid movement of all moving parts.
+You may also use lubricants with a long application hose to precisely get between your casters’ wheels.

 To stop a greasy mess on your board, don’t add lubricant to the section of the wheels that touches the ground.
-After properly cleaning, drying, and lubricating the clean wheels, reattach them to the chair’s foundation.
+Instead, after properly cleaning, drying, and lubricating the clean wheels, reattach them to the chair’s foundation.

-After it is properly assembled, measure your chair on your office floor (we suggest cleaning your office floor as well), and it should glide smoothly around the bed!
-However, if you’ve been using your office chair for a while, you can check the casters and wheels.
+After it is properly assembled, measure your chair on your office floor (we suggest cleaning it as well), and it should glide smoothly around the bed!
+However, if you’ve used your office chair for a while, you can check the casters and wheels.

 How To Detach Casters From Office Chairs?

-Since the office chair’s wheels are continuously moving, they will eventually rust out.
-Because of the old wheels, your chair can roll unevenly after a few years.
+Since the office chair’s wheels continuously move, they will eventually rust out.
+Also, because of the old wheels, your chair can roll unevenly after a few years.

 Most office chairs have detachable caster wheels and are normally kept together with no fasteners.
-If the caster will not budge, you will need to unscrew the foundation and pry them free with a screwdriver.
+However, if the caster does not budge, you must unscrew the foundation and pry them free with a screwdriver.
 To detach chair casters, follow these steps:

 - Pull the caster out of the way.
 Some versions need you to take the caster out by rotating it clockwise.
 Casters with screws will unlock if bent and pushed hard enough.

-- If the casters will not budge, use a screwdriver as a pry bar.
-This is normally the case when your caster wheels are just too old and rusted.
+- If the casters do not budge, use a screwdriver as a pry bar.
+This is normally the case when your caster wheels are too old and rusted.

 - Insert the screwdriver into the gap between the chair and the caster.
-To ensure that it works between the narrow spaces, choose the largest flat-head screwdriver you can find.
-To gently lift the caster loose, use the screwdriver as a lever.
+Choose the largest flat-head screwdriver to ensure that it works between narrow spaces.
+To gently lift the caster lose, use the screwdriver as a lever.

 - Place a pry bar between the chair leg and the caster.
 Take out the caster wheel by pressing down on the pry bar.

-You should easily swap the caster wheels after removing them.
-We suggest having roller-blade caster wheels because they are very smooth and can be used on any kind of flooring.
+It would help if you swapped the caster wheels after removing them.
+We suggest roller-blade caster wheels because they are very smooth and can be used on any flooring.

-Other Ways To Remove Hair From Office Chair Wheels
+Other Ways How To Remove Hair From Office Chair Wheels

-If you don’t like making your hands dirty, there are other ways for cleaning your chair that you can look at.
+If you don’t like making your hands dirty, you can look at other ways to clean your chair.
 You may, for example, hire a cleaning service to do the job for you.
-This choice is better for cleaning several chairs at once, such as when cleaning chairs for the whole office.
+However, this choice is better for cleaning several chairs at once, such as cleaning chairs for the whole office.

 Using a cleaning service is always very costly, particularly if you only need to clean one chair.
 A less expensive option is to repair the casters as they get clogged.
-A package of 5 casters can be purchased for as little as $8 and, with proper upkeep, will last you quite some time before you need to purchase another set.
+For example, you can purchase a package of 5 casters for as little as $8 and, with proper upkeep, will last you quite some time before you purchase another set.

 - When the tyres are muddy, it is more difficult to clean the fur.
-Before cleaning the casters with some sort of fluid, try to remove the hair first.
+Before cleaning the casters with some fluid, remove the hair first.

-- The only way to keep the casters unclogged and clear of contaminants is to disinfect and maintain them on a regular basis.
-Depending about how tidy the workplace is, do so at least once every two months.
+- The only way to keep the casters unclogged and clear of contaminants is to disinfect and maintain them regularly.
+Depending on how tidy the workplace is, do so at least once every two months.
 A small amount of cleaning will go a long way.